If a story were a bus, conflict would be the driver.

 Conflict makes life difficult for the characters, providing obstacles for them to overcome and challenges they must face head-on.
 It’s obvious that conflict is at the heart of any plot: the hero must overcome the antagonist or the central story problem.
 But the core conflict often looms over the many smaller conflicts that are peppered throughout a story, obscuring them.

 Some conflicts are more challenging than others, but this constant onslaught of conflict makes the characters’ path through the story’s events challenging — and interesting.
 Some conflicts result in failure; others lead to success.
 Ultimately, the payoff is worth it: Luke begins learning the ways of the Force, rescues the princess, and joins the rebellion to help them destroy the Death Star.
-Victory is sweet.
+Freedom is hard won, but victory is sweet.

 Conflict is Everywhere